jakobwiens7/scrollage-js/readme.md

 ### `init()`

-Manually re-caches and updates all animated elements, triggers, and trackers.
+Re-caches and updates all animated elements and triggers.
-Call this method to reinitialize the Scrollage instance after dynamic DOM changes or layout adjustments.
+Call this method to manually reinitialize the Scrollage instance after dynamic DOM changes or layout adjustments.
 It recalculates the dimensions of the scroll wrapper, updates the scroll positions, and re-attaches necessary event listeners.

+### `update()`

+Recalculates the scroll progress and immediately updates all animations without reinitializing the instance.

-### `getScrollPos()`
+### `getScrollProgress(el | string)`

-Returns the current scroll position of the defined wrapper (or the Document/HTML element if no wrapper is specified) as a percentage.
+Returns the current scroll progress of the specified element or selector string (or `documentElement` if not specified) in percentage.
-Use this method to obtain the scroll progress relative to the total scrollable range of the target container.

 ### `destroy()`

 Cleans up the Scrollage instance by emptying all cached elements, triggers, and trackers, and by removing all attached event listeners.
-Call this method when the instance is no longer needed or before reinitializing Scrollage to free up resources and avoid memory leaks.
+Call this method when the instance is no longer needed to free up resources and avoid memory leaks.

 ## License